Gu Rong: Assisting Sima Rui and death

 After Chen Min's defeat in 307, the Prince of Langya, Sima Rui, was assigned to Jianye to guard the Jiangnan.
 To win the support of the southern gentry clans, Sima Rui appointed him Gu Rong as a Military Judge under him and a Regular Mounted Attendant.
 Gu Rong held a high position and was always consulted by the prince in all his plans, so he was well-respected both in court and in public.
-Believing that the talents of the southland was not being fully utilized, Gu Rong recommended several officials to Sima Rui to include in his administration, such as Lu Ye, Gan Zhuo, Gu Qian (顧謙), He Xun, Yin You (殷祐), Yang Yanming (楊彥明) and Xie Xingyan (謝行言), all of who Rui accepted.
+Believing that the talents of the southland was not being fully utilized, Gu Rong recommended several officials to Sima Rui to include in his administration, such as Lu Ye (grandson of Lu Mao), Gan Zhuo, Gu Qian (顧謙; son of Gu Ti), He Xun, Yin You (殷祐; son of Yin Li), Yang Yanming (楊彥明) and Xie Xingyan (謝行言), all of who Rui accepted.

 Gu Rong died while still in office in January 313.
 Sima Rui was saddened by his death and personally attended his funeral.
 Rui submitted a petition to the imperial court asking that they honour Gu Rong in accordance with meritorious standards of Sima Jiong.
 Yin You wrote that Gu Rong's merits were extraordinary, but he was rewarded like a mere subordinate, and that no reward would be able to match his achievements.
 Sima Rui posthumously awarded him the offices of Palace Attendant, Regular Mounted Attendant and Executor and Assistant Minister of the Three Offices.
 Gu Rong was also given the posthumous name of "Yuan" (元), and when Sima Rui became the King of Jin in 317, he was further given the title of duke.
 He was succeeded by his son, Gu Pi (顧毗), who was promoted to Regular Mounted Attendant.